-My wacky fence is finished!
+My corrugated metal fences (ceiling tiles and corrugated steel) are finished!
 I’ve dreamt about building one of many fancy metal fences I’ve seen before we even bought this house 3 years ago, so at long last– it’s a reality.
 Out of my head and into the real world.

 And the south side of the house with a plain corrugated gate.
 The rest of the fence, on the other 3 sides of the property, will be corrugated between wooden posts and look a lot like this, but not galvanized, although that part hasn’t been finished yet.